ethercrab-rs/ethercrab/NOTES.md

     endif()
   ```

-- `nmake` only works in the "Visual Studio Powershell" or whatever, not vanilla powershell.
+- `nmake` only works in the "Visual Studio Powershell" or whatever, not vanilla powershell:
+  - Open "Developer PowerShell for VS 2022" from the start menu
+  - Follow instructions in SOEM readme:
+    - `mkdir build`
+    - `cd build`
+    - `cmake .. -G "NMake Makefiles"`
+    - `nmake`

 # Windows and L2 sockets